splinter-99/Smasherpy/services/tinyurl/README.md

 ### Logo reader terminal
 ![log_read.png](log_read.png)

-If you have any questions, feel free to contact me
+If you have any questions, feel free to message me